Styx8888/MusicPrefApp/README.md

 - Visual Studio 2019 or Visual Studio Code (For code check)

 ## How To Run It
-- Fill the needed information in the appsettings.json (ClientId and ClientSecret)
+- Fill the needed information in the appsettings.json (ClientId and ClientSecret) in MusicPrefApp.UI directory
-- execute dotnet run command in directory MusicPrefApp(Root)\MusicPrefApp.UI
+- execute "dotnet run" command in directory MusicPrefApp(Root)\MusicPrefApp.UI via cmd.exe
 - Run it using visual studio code or visual studio 2019 with or without debugger

 ### Additional Information